 infrared remote controls, photovoltaic panels

-Infrared remote controls are somewhat ubiquitous, but are becoming increasingly redundant as a range of other wireless technologies (such as Bluetooth) enter the marketplace.
-As a result all of the handsets used for Invisible Residue were either salvaged from piles of rubbish dumped in the street, or were leftover units donated by friends.
+Invisible Residue also examines the curious status of remote controls as being a kind of technological residue, often still in our possession long after the device they came with is gone.
+Similarly, although these handsets are somewhat ubiquitous, they are becoming increasingly redundant as a range of other wireless technologies (such as Bluetooth) enter the market.
+As a result all of the remotes used have either been salvaged from piles of rubbish dumped in the street, or are leftover units donated by friends.

 The infrared energy these units produce is also a kind of residue, in that it’s the unseen, unheard and largely unacknowledged part of the process of sending instructions (turn on, increase volume, etc.) to the devices they once controlled.
 Throughout these works this energy is both heard and seen, and on occasion realigned with a very different area where infrared energy is investigated – deep space astronomy – reimagining how and what these leftover domestic devices might still be capable of.

 In most instances, photovoltaic (solar) panels connected to audio equipment act as receivers for the invisible flashes of infrared energy that remote controls use to transmit their digital pulse codes, making them audible.
 When multiple units are used at the same time (as, for instance, happens on the recordings below) these codes combine and interact, filling the air with a kind of invisible turbulence.
 No effects or signal processing are used (or even required) for these recordings and performances – the sounds produced are simply the effect of the infrared energy from single or multiple remote controls producing fluctuating voltages in the photovoltaic panels, which we then hear as sound.

 Infrared energy from five remote controls, shot in darkness using an old, unflitered lo-res digital camera (hence the 2 dead pixels!).